MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 You need to set the height and length with the container element.
 We haven't had a default height and length when we call `dossier. refresh` API to embed a viz.
 If the container element hasn't had the height and length, you can't see your embed visualization.

-Find the `getLoginToken` function in [the Native Embedding SDK doc](../native-embedding-architecture/embed-multiple-viz#example-code)
+Find the `getAuthToken` function in [the Native Embedding SDK doc](../native-embedding-architecture/embed-multiple-viz#example-code)

 ```js
 try {